cfilelispapadopoulos/Tiny-Examples-of-Computational-Physics/Heat/Electrothermal Coupling/README.md

 Substituting the fluxes corresponding to the faces to the conservation of flux above we obtain the five point conservative stencil:

 $$-\frac{\sigma_{i+1/2,j}}{\Delta x^2} V_{i+1,j}-\frac{\sigma_{i,j+1/2}}{\Delta y^2} V_{i,j+1} + \left( \frac{\sigma_{i+1/2,j}+\sigma_{i-1/2,j}}{\Delta x^2} + \frac{\sigma_{i,j+1/2}+\sigma_{i,j-1/2}}{\Delta y^2} \right) V_{i,j} -\frac{\sigma_{i-1/2,j}}{\Delta x^2} V_{i-1,j}-\frac{\sigma_{i,j-1/2}}{\Delta y^2} V_{i,j-1} = 0.$$

+All conductivities appearing in the stencil are given by the equations used in the definition of flux for each face (side) above.
+The derived scheme has some distinct advantages over standard FD:

+1. Enforces conservation,
+2. Handles discontinuous $\sigma$,
+3. It retains physical fidelity,
+4. It is more suitable for PDEs that are expressed in divergence form $(\nabla \cdot F = S)$, such as those arising in Electrostatics, Heat conduction, Fluid dynamics and Groundwater flow.

+It should be noted that the quantities $\Delta x = \frac{L_x}{n_x}$ and $\Delta y=\frac{L_y}{n_y}$ are the mesh sizes corresponding to each axis.